elucian/bee/draft/builder.md

-## Cluster Builders
+## Set Builders

-A cluster builder is a declarative structure used to create a sub-set from a set of elements.
+A set builder is a declarative structure used to create a sub-set from a set of elements.

 **syntax**
 ```